Mushroom Castle (Main HUB)

 Big Boos Haunt (Haunted Mansion)

 Big Boo's Haunt as expected looked a lot more cartoony and less menacing than the retail version.
-The level was way less spacious and was simply comprised of small rooms and hallways.
+The level was way less spacious

 The boos in the level seemed to be more randomly placed aswell.
 A close friend came up with a plausable theory that the Big Boo's Haunt beta contained or was a semi-slide